iiamthestorm/rei-notes/人生、夢、日本/漫画とアニメと映画/THINGS I WANT TO DO (NO DEADLINE).md

 1. Marmeladov Death
 2. Raskolnikov generosity to give marmeladov wife money even tho he also in need of money
 3. Katerina daughter that run and hug raskolnikov
-4. Raskolnikov have a strent
+4. Raskolnikov have a strength to live again
+5. Raskolnikov met his mom and sister and fainted along the way

+c&p part 3 chapter

 ## yt